 Salt of the Earth

-  Still operational, the Salzbergwerk is a joy to visit.
-Donning the traditional leather vests and helmets of the miners, you start to feel as if you are a miner yourself.
-This sensation is heightened when, after a short train ride, you are asked to slide down a wooden chute into the mine itself.
-After overcoming my apprehension, I slid into the dark, feeling even more like a miner heading to work.
-Our guide, a local man, explained the workings of the mine to us—or so I gathered, since I couldn’t understand his thick “Bayrisch” accent.
-This only added to the feeling of being in a different world, a world where life goes on underground.
+Still operational, the Salzbergwerk is a fascinating place to visit.
+When I was there years ago, we were given the traditional leather vests and helmets of the miners to wear (now visitors sport sturdy coveralls), making you feel as if you are a miner yourself.
+This sensation is heightened when, after a short train ride, you are asked to slide down a wooden chute into the mine itself, just as the miners would do.

 Worth Its Salt

 Returning from the depths of the mine, it was hard to think of salt the same way again.
 It is, after all, the only rock that we eat, and with thousands of tons of it looming above your head, you don’t immediately think, “pass the salt.”
 Vital to the functioning of our vital organs, we would die without salt, yet we live in a salt-glutted world, so much so that we are told to reduce our intake, for the sake of our health.

 In their song “NaCl (Sodium Chloride),” folk singers Kate and Anna McGarrigle make a case for the worthiness of salt.
 Describing the meeting, mating and melding of a sodium atom and a chlorine atom in the primordial sea, they ask us to “Think of the love that you eat, when you salt your meat.”
 Silly, meant to be taken with a “grain of salt,” yet it expresses the mystery of salt, the serendipitous compound that protects our cells, and fills the ocean.